oh1omon/oh1omon/README.md

 - 🔭 I’m currently working on secret project 🤫
 - 🌱 I’m currently learning TS/JS
-- ⚡ Fun fact: I am always the youngest in the team
+- ⚡ Fun fact: I am always the youngest in the team and I like it!

 ***